- Why Eleventy?

 - Release History

-Accessibility Statement #
+Accessibility Statement Jump to heading

 The Eleventy project recognizes that Accessibility is an incredibly important baseline to developing inclusive and quality software.
 On Eleventy web properties specifically, we aim to meet WCAG 2.1 AA standards and to support our development community to do the same.